callumacrae/macr.ae/articles/gulp-is-useful.md

 "build": "npm run lint && ( npm run css & npm run js )"
 ```

-I'm sure other people will disagree with me, but I prefer the latter syntax.
+I'm sure other people will disagree with me, but I prefer the former syntax.

 ## More complicated tasks